nwdigitalradio/n7nix/keyb2keyb/README.md

 ##### The _cv_install.sh_ install script does the following:

-* Detects if there is a current version of chatterbox installed and removes it
+* Detects if there is a current version of chattervox installed and removes it
 * Detects if chattervox is running & stops it
 * Clones Brannon Doresey's (KC3LZO) Chattervox [github repository](https://github.com/brannondorsey/chattervox)
 * Downloads required dependencies